Jane Robbins (sculptor): Career

 Her monumental cast bronze sculptures include: Fred Dibnah, 9 feet (2.7 m) tall, located Oxford Street in Bolton; a seated life size statue of Linda McCartney holding a lamb (2002) installed in the grounds of the Campbeltown Museum, on the Kintyre peninsula in Scotland; a bust of Ken Dodd that is now in Liverpool Central Library and a statue of the cartoon character Andy Capp standing in a small park between Croft Terrace and York Place, Hartlepool, County Durham.
 In 2010 a sculpture by Robbins of a miner was installed to commemorate the 100th anniversary of the Pretoria Pit disaster at a coalmine in Lancashire.

-She was commissioned by the Monumental Welsh Women project to make a statue of Margaret Haig Thomas, 2nd Viscountess Rhondda, businesswoman and suffragette, that is planned to be installed in Newport in 2024.
+She was commissioned by the Monumental Welsh Women project to make a statue of Margaret Haig Thomas, 2nd Viscountess Rhondda, businesswoman and suffragette, which was installed in Newport in 2024.